putyourlightson/craft-htmx/README.md

 ```

 ### `craft.htmx.post`
-Renders a `post` component from the provided values (all values are optional).
+Renders a `post` component from the provided values (all of which are optional).

 ```twig
 {{ hx.post({